Background pattern

 • Propranolol used in the treatment of high blood pressure (hypertension) and heart rhythm disorders (cardiac arrhythmias).

-• Zidovudine (used in the treatment of patients infected with the human immunodeficiency virus, causing AIDS).
+• Zidovudine (used in the treatment of patients infected with the human immunodeficiency virus, which causes AIDS).

 Interference with analytical tests

-If you are to undergo any analytical test (including blood, urine, skin tests using allergens, etc.), inform your doctor that you are taking this medication, as it may alter the results of these tests.
+If you are going to have any analytical tests (including blood tests, urine tests, skin tests using allergens, etc.), inform your doctor that you are taking this medication, as it may alter the results of these tests.

 Paracetamol passes into breast milk, so breastfeeding women should consult their doctor before using this medication.

-No effects have been described that modify the ability to drive and operate machinery.
+No effects have been described that modify the ability to drive and use machines.

-Paracetamol Level contains Red C (E-124), propylene glycol (E-1520) and sodium (as sodium hydroxide and sodium saccharin)
+Paracetamol Level contains Red Cochineal A (E-124), propylene glycol (E-1520), and sodium (as sodium hydroxide and sodium saccharin)

-This medication may cause allergic reactions because it contains Red C (E-124).
-It may cause asthma, especially in patients allergic to acetylsalicylic acid.
+This medication may cause allergic reactions because it contains Red Cochineal A (E-124).
+It can cause asthma, especially in patients allergic to acetylsalicylic acid.

 This medication contains 169 mg of propylene glycol per ml.

-If the child is under 5 years old, consult your doctor or pharmacist, especially if other medications containing propylene glycol or alcohol have been administered.
+If the child is under 5 years of age, consult your doctor or pharmacist, especially if they have been given other medications that contain propylene glycol or alcohol.

 This medication contains less than 23 mg (1 mmol) per ml, which is essentially "sodium-free".